-Aside from being low maintenance, the great thing about this beard style is that it can evolve in line with your hair loss, helping to you to achieve an holistic look that suits your face shape.
+Aside from being low maintenance, the great thing about this beard style is that it can evolve in line with your hair loss, helping you to achieve an holistic look that suits your face shape.

 #3 – The Classic Goatee Combined with Rounded Beard

-We have already discussed the differences between the classic and the full goatee, but the latter can also be a flattering style for balding men.
+We have already discussed the differences between the classic and the full goatee, but the former can also be a flattering style for balding men.
 This is particularly true when it is combined with a rounded, full beard, as this creates a symmetrical look that is distinctive and popular in equal measure.

 By trimming the beard neatly in a rounded form and pairing it with a thin and entirely unconnected moustache, you can combine two classic styles to tremendous effect.